eliabieri/wg_display/project_report.md

   Newly added widgets require a new release of the application.
   This could be changed by dynamically loading the widgets from a directory.
   This could be achieved by using a crate like [libloading](https://crates.io/crates/libloading).
+- **Selling it as a product**
+  The display could be sold as a product.
+  This would require me to source the hardware, preflash the SD cards and provide support.
+  This would allow even the most unexperienced users to install a WG Display.
+  This idea would first require the software to be
+  - self-updating
+  - provide a way to configure the WiFi credentials

 <div class="page"/>